Planning a trip can be fun and overwhelming.

 I recommend reading Travel Insurance Review to get a better understanding of travel insurance and the many coverage options.
 Do your research on the various companies to help you select the company and plan that meets your needs.

 TIP: Don’t waste money and be over-insured when travel insurance is unnecessary.
+BUT you’d be surprised what types of situations arise where travel insurance would be VERY helpful.

 3 situations when Travel Insurance is NOT necessary

-Since you have not pre-paid any non-refundable trip costs, you are not concerned with trip cancellation or interruption coverage.
+Last-minute domestic trips: Since you have not pre-paid any non-refundable trip costs, you are not concerned with trip cancellation or interruption coverage.

 Since you are within the U.S., your health insurance plan will cover you for any emergency medical situations.